SoftwareAG/c8y-releasenotes/content/release-10-18+/devices-10-18+.md

 <tr>
 <td>Device management</td>
 <td>Previously, when loading measurement charts data, there was a performance issue if the measurement series had no units defined, depending on the total number of measurement records.
-This issue has now been addressed and measurements series load efficiently now regardless of units being defined or not. </td>
+This issue has been addressed and measurements series now load efficiently regardless of units being defined or not. </td>
 <td>DM-2785</td>
 <td>10.18.493.6</td>
 <td>UI</td>